 12.6 Relationship: The Parties are independent contracting parties, and nothing in this Agreement shall make any Party the agent, partner or legal representative of the other Party for any purpose whatsoever, nor does it grant either Party any authority to assume or create any obligation on behalf of or in the name of the other Party on any account whatsoever.

-12.7 Governing Law: This Agreement is governed by the laws of the State of New South Wales, Australia.
-The Parties submit to the jurisdiction of the courts of the State of New South Wales and any courts which may hear appeals from those courts.
+12.7 Governing Law: This Agreement is governed by the laws of the Australian Capital Territory, Australia.
+The Parties submit to the jurisdiction of the courts of that Territory and any courts which may hear appeals from those courts.